 This is probably one of the most interesting places as it has experienced a dramatic change over the years.
 I must admit, I remember it as a sleepy spot that didn’t really offer any excitement or a reason for going there.
-Fast forward couple of decades and today’s Dundas Square looks more like a mini Times Square with flashy billboards, restaurants and crowds.
-Here you will find a place for concerts, festivals, celebrations and when the times call for it, a spot for watching major events (mostly sports related).
+Fast forward a couple of decades, and today’s Dundas Square looks more like a mini Times Square with flashy billboards, restaurants and crowds.
+Here you will find a place for concerts, festivals, celebrations, and a spot for watching major events (mostly sports-related) when the times call for it.

 Nathan Phillips Square

 Located in front of the city hall, Nathan Phillips Square is the home of the Toronto sign and features a pond in the summer and an ice rink in the winter.
 It is definitely a must-stop when you travel to Toronto day or night.
 Summer offers concerts, festivals, fireworks and a general good time.
 In winter, you can grab a pair of skates and circle around the frozen pond with others as you enjoy the city lights around you.

 Toronto’s street art scene is one of the most influential and dynamic in North America.
 From small and artful pieces to blown-out murals, street art is everywhere, thanks to some of the best street and graffiti artists in the world.
 From Graffiti Alley to the Underpass Park and everything in between, there is plenty to see, so bring your Instagram game.
 Thanks to the StreetARToronto project, there is now an app to help you explore the amazing street art located throughout the city.

 There are many unique and wonderful places to discover around Toronto.
 Some hide in plain sight, while others are very public and hard to miss.
 No matter what your taste, interest or budget, you will find it when you travel to Toronto.
 Here is a handy list of some of the most popular attractions.